-The above list of behaviours, interventions, restorative strategies, actions and consequences is not exhaustive but merely serves as a set of examples.
-Individual Education Plans will be implemented where appropriate.

-Level 4: VP/Principal - HOS kept informed/consult with AHOP if required.

-NEGAT IVE BEHAVIOUR GUIDELINES FOR CONSEQUENCES/ACTION • • • • • • • • • • • No modification of behaviour with the Classroom Teacher/CL/PL/HS - persistent & unresolved. persistent & unresolved behaviour concern across a number of subjects -no modification to behaviour apparent over a period of time.
-3 separate and different interventions have been employed by the Classroom Teacher/CL/PL/HOS with no modification to behaviour apparent over a period of time.
-A variety of Restorative Practice Strategies trialed - no modification to behaviour apparent over a period of time.
-Inappropriate or offensive language directed at and about staff.
-Bullying - meets criteria.
-Setting off a fire alarm/fire extinguisher.
-Smoking/vaping.
-Vandalism of school property, including o Graffiti o Fire setting and damage o Damage or breakage ry A incidents - immediate intervention of (refer to guidance): Where someone represents an immediate risk to self or others.
-Where there has been a complete breakdown of teaching and learning and it is impossible to continue with the lesson with student present.
-Reference Positive Classroom Standards/Code of Conduct > Out of circulation at Break/Lunch considered. > Principals Senior Detention. > Suspension (fixed-term exclusion) > Post suspension (fixed-term exclusion) meeting with Parent/Guardian. > Referral to external support agencies. > Restorative process - PL/HOS involved. > Joint Interventions put in place. > Monitor, praise and recognise improvements. > PSNI involvement > Tailored monitoring reports > Permanent exclusion (expulsion)/Managed Move.
+- No modification of behaviour with the Classroom Teacher/CL/PL/HS - persistent & unresolved. - persistent & unresolved behaviour concern across a number of subjects -no modification to behaviour apparent over a period of time. - 3 separate and different interventions have been employed by the Classroom Teacher/CL/PL/HoS with no modification to behaviour apparent over a period of time. - A variety of Restorative Practice Strategies trialed - no modification to behaviour apparent over a period of time. - Inappropriate or offensive language directed at and about staff. - Bullying meets criteria. - Setting off a fire alarm/fire extinguisher. - Smoking/vaping. - Vandalism of school property, including... - Graffiti - o Fire setting and damage - Damage or breakage

+Category A incidents - immediate intervention required (refer to guidance):

+- Where someone represents an immediate risk to self or others. - Where there has been a complete breakdown of teaching and learning and it is impossible to continue with the lesson with student present.

+Risk to self or others will include:

+- ✓ Potential to cause physical harm

+- ✓ Highly escalated emotional state

+- √ Fighting/physical attack

+- ✓ Drugs (possession or under influence)

+- ✓ Alcohol (possession or under influence)

+- ✓ Weapon (possession of, threat to use)

+- Refusal to follow safety instructions within a practical setting

+- ✓ Student removing self from college premises.

+Reference Positive Classroom Standards/Code of Conduct

+- Out of circulation at Break/Lunch considered.

+- Principals Senior Detention.

+- Suspension (fixed-term exclusion)

+- Post suspension (fixed-term exclusion) meeting with Parent/Guardian.

+- Referral to external support agencies.

+- Restorative process PL/HOS involved.

+- Joint Interventions put in place.

+- Monitor, praise and recognise improvements.

+- PSNI involvement

+- > Tailored monitoring reports

+- Permanent exclusion (expulsion)/Managed Move.

 Further specific external support considered.

 After joint interventions, there is still no modification to behaviour apparent over a period of time - referral to Board of Governors.

 Board of Governors can convene Student disciplinary sub-committee to meet and review students cases.

-Board of Governors may consider and recomment expulsion for persistent or one-off incidents as period of authority scheme alongside Positive behaviour Policy. \checkmark self or others will include: Potential to cause physical harm Highly escalated emotional state Fighting/physical attack Drugs (possession or under influence) Alcohol (possession or under influence) Weapon (possession of, threat to use) Refusal to follow safety instructions within a practical setting Student removing self from college premises.
+Board of Governors may consider and recommend expulsion for persistent or one-off incidents as per education authority scheme alongside Positive behaviour Policy.

-The above list of behaviours, interventions, restorative strategies, actions and consequences is not exhaustive but merely serves as a set of examples.
-Individual Education Plans will be implemented where appropriate.

-The Assistant Head of Pastoral Care (AHOP) consultation will be involved at all levels but specifically regarding mental health, anxiety, and welfare concerns.
+^{} The Community Welfare Lead (CWL) consultation will be involved at all levels but specifically regarding mental health, anxiety, and welfare concerns.
 Designated Teacher referrals are from all levels as appropriate.